-- 4.11.
-Excess collateral and/or margins blocked in terms of para 4.10 above will be released as soon as the shortfall in the Default Fund account is replenished by the Member by depositing additional collateral. - 4.12.
-Failure to replenish the residual shortfall in default fund (after making adjustments as per para 4.10 above) by 11-00 AM on the next business day will attract penalty as per the following structure:
+- 1. First from the surplus balance in any of the Default Funds contributed by the Member in this or in any other segment(s). - 2.
+In case the surplus as in (1) above is not adequate to cover the shortfall in the default fund then, the shortfall shall be sought to be covered by drawing from the unutilized initial margin / collateral towards TPR Borrowing Limit (BL). - 4.11 Excess collateral and/or margins blocked in terms of para 4.10 above shall be released as soon as the shortfall in the Default Fund account is replenished by the Member by depositing additional collateral.

+4.12 Failure to replenish the residual shortfall in default fund (after the adjustments as per para 4.10 above) by 11-00 AM on the next business day shall attract penalty as per the following structure: